hanhanwu/Hanhan_My_Career_Timeline/README.md

 Part 1 - My poker cards for data science areas I have worked on, such as NLP, Security, Finance, etc

-Part 2 - Time line samples for each year here, and all details in other pages
+Part 2 - Time line samples for each year here, and all details in other pages (add impact, such as my first AI project was to rescue the world peace 😎)

 ***************************************************************************************